Inpatient rehabilitation centers

 This new Brooks campus will be a 60-bed rehabilitation hospital neighboring our existing assisted living, skilled nursing and memory care facilities.
 Similar to our University campus location, we will care for patients following brain or spinal cord injuries, stroke, or other disabling illnesses or injuries.

-The new Brooks Rehabilitation Hospital at Lake Nona in Orlando will start construction in 2021.
+The new Brooks Rehabilitation Hospital in Orlando will start construction in 2021.
 We anticipate opening with 60 beds, allowing for that capacity to double over time.
-This new hospital will focus on medically complex rehabilitation solutions within Lake Nona’s collaborative ecosystem of leading clinical, academic and research facilities.
+This new hospital will focus on medically complex rehabilitation solutions within a collaborative ecosystem of leading clinical, academic and research facilities.

 Why Choose Brooks